metabaron/Gomiso-XBMC/README.md

 -----
 The XMBC plugin for gomiso updates it with what you've been watching in XBMC.
 For best results, make sure you are in library mode.

-		Installation instructions:
-		Download the ZIP file from GitHub and rename it as "script.gomiso.zip".
-		Install it following the "System > Addons > Install from ZIP file" process.

-		Soon, the script should be available through the official XBMC repository.
+		The script is available through the official XBMC repository.

 		After installing this plugin, sign up for an account at http://gomiso.com.
 Then..